rclone/rclone/docs/content/local.md

 Normally rclone will ignore symlinks or junction points (which behave like symlinks under Windows).

-If you supply this flag then rclone will copy symblic links from the local storage, and store them as text files, with a '.rclonelink' suffix in the remote storage.
+If you supply this flag then rclone will copy symbolic links from the local storage, and store them as text files, with a '.rclonelink' suffix in the remote storage.

-The text file will contain the target of the symblic link (see example).
+The text file will contain the target of the symbolic link (see example).

 This flag applies to all commands.